itzg/docker-minecraft-server/README.md

                               |
                               +-- project slug
   ```
-  Also, specific version can be declared using colon symbol and version id after the project slug.
+  Also, specific version/type can be declared using colon symbol and version id/type after the project slug.
+The version id can be found at 'Metadata' section.
+Valid version types are `release`, `beta`, `alpha`.
 For instance:
   ```
-    -e MODRINTH_PROJECTS=fabric-api,fabric-api:PbVeub96
+    -e MODRINTH_PROJECTS=fabric-api,fabric-api:PbVeub96,fabric-api:beta
   ```
 - **MODRINTH_DOWNLOAD_OPTIONAL_DEPENDENCIES**=true : required dependencies of the project will _always_ be downloaded and optional dependencies can also be downloaded by setting this to `true`
 - **MODRINTH_ALLOWED_VERSION_TYPE**=release : the version type is used to determine the newest version to use from each project.
 The allowed values are `release`, `beta`, `alpha`.